 Before I left, the genial docent handed me a brochure for the Southern Literary Trail which prompted a self dope slap as I walked to my car.
 The brochure reminded me that Tennessee Williams had spent much of his childhood in Clarksdale, Mississippi.
 D’oh!

 Were they on an early lunch?
 Was someone out sick?
 Would this place have been open had I gone there first?
 Would it open if I waited a few minutes?
-These questions would remain unanswered – particularly the latter since I had no time in my budget to wait.
-But a few stops remained and you can read about them and see more photos in the next post.
+These questions would remain unanswered – particularly the latter – since I had no time in my budget to wait.
+But a few stops remained and you can read about them and see more photos in the next and final post for this trip.

 Thankyou for the photos of the National Civil Rights Museum.
 What a great idea for the Wall of Tolerance.
 I find it mindboggling that we still have such deeply ingrained racism in the US while we also have at the same time, deeply held convictions by some that there is “no more discrimination”… (which, by the way, includes 5 of our Supreme Court Justices).